netarchivesuite/solrwayback/README.md

 # SolrWayback

-## SolrWayback 4.3.0 software bundle has been released
+## SolrWayback 4.4.0 software bundle has been released
-SolrWayback bundle release 4.3.0 can be downloaded here: https://github.com/netarchivesuite/solrwayback/releases/tag/4.3.0
+SolrWayback bundle release 4.4.0 can be downloaded here: https://github.com/netarchivesuite/solrwayback/releases/tag/4.4.0

-**THIS VERSION HAS BEEN PATCHED AGAINST 'log4shell'**

-## log4shell security alert - Patch your SolrWayback Bundle if you are using a release before 4.2.3.
-SolrWayback itself does not use log4j 2+ and is not directly affected by [CVE-2021-44228](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228).

-The SolrWayback bundle uses Solr 7.7.3, which **is affected by log4shell**.
-Please follow the [Solr log4shell mitigation guide](https://solr.apache.org/security.html#apache-solr-affected-by-apache-log4j-cve-2021-44228) if the bundled Solr is used before versio 4.2.3.
-The quickest fix, taken from the guide, is
- * (Linux/MacOS) Edit your solr.in.sh file to include: SOLR_OPTS="$SOLR_OPTS -Dlog4j2.formatMsgNoLookups=true"
- * (Windows) Edit your solr.in.cmd file to include: set SOLR_OPTS=%SOLR_OPTS% -Dlog4j2.formatMsgNoLookups=true

-If another version of Solr is used, note that Solr >= 7.4 and < 8.11 are vulnerable.
-See the mitigation guide above for details.

 ## About SolrWayback